azeezsanya/NLP-Topic-Modeling-and-Sentiment-Analysis-of-luxury-car--reviews/README.md

 *  Sentiment Analysis
    * Do some feature engineering to get the sentiment in the reviews
    * Used TextBlob to derive the polarity and subjectivity in the reviews

+   update
+   * I will be using LSTM to explore more on Sentiment Analysis
 * Visualization
    * Plot the the topics PyLDAviz
    * Use both plotly and Tableau to visualize the result of the sentiments